lk480/gf2p3_software_team16/README.md

 # gf2p3_software_team16

-This is a repo for Team 16 GF2 Software Project
+This is a repo for Team 16 GF2 Software Project.
+This project contains software used to simulate logic circuits.
+See the EBNF Syntax below for definition file syntax, and use python logsim.py {path to definition .txt file} to get started.
+See separate user guide.

 ## Install requirements